NarokMan/VintageVengeance/README.md

 'next level' screen or something similar.

 TO RUN:
-Open the vv.html file in a browser of choice.
+Run the index.html file as a server and it will run.
-We know for a fact that the program runs in firefox and chrome, although we have heard that Canvas is not supported in every browser.
+We have the website hosted at https://www.cs.nmt.edu/~arodriguez/

+We have been using the 'Live Server' extension on Visual Studio Code.

 Please ensure the files stay in their same relative paths, as the game uses relative paths for the images.